CNN calls Aug. 26 “the largest, single most important date on the global collector car calendar.”

 3. THE CONCEPT LAWN IS CRAZY, WHETHER YOU’RE INTO CARS OR NOT.

 The Concept Lawn is certainly a conversation starter.
 See mind-bending designs unveiled to the world for the first time.
-Last year, Bugatti introduced a real-life version of a car it created for the Gran Turismo video game franchise.
 Many of these cars are scheduled to be showcased specifically at the Pebble Beach Concours d’Elegance, the culmination of months of secretive build-up.
 Make time for a lap around the Concept Lawn, and let your imagination consider the unthinkable.

 4. DON’T MISS THE FIRST FERRARI-WAY.